-Note that this pairwise AS difference directly reflects the firstorder proximity and the hierarchy between ASes.
+Note that this pairwise AS difference directly reflects the first-order proximity and the hierarchy between ASes.
 Moreover, per the definition of the second-order proximity (Def.
 3), the pairwise AS difference between two vertices should be small if their neighbors and the business relationships with their neighbors are similar.
-In Appendix A, we prove a theorem that this pairwise AS difference does preserve the secondorder proximity between ASes.
-Thus, our BEAM model can preserve the first-order proximity, the second-order proximity and the hierarchy between ASes.
+In Appendix A, we prove a theorem

-3.5 Embedding Results Analysis
+Embedding Results Analysis